sophon-crypto/fairstaking1kv/1kv-edst.md

-# Project Name: 1KV Enhanced-Decentralized Staking Tool ("1KV-EDST")
+# 1KV Enhanced-Decentralized Staking Tool ("1KV-EDST")

 ## 1,Background
 ### 1.1 The problem of Decentralization